Diocese of Davenport: History

-1830 to 1881
+1800 to 1850

-From the time of the Louisiana Purchase in 1803 down to 1827, the present day Diocese of Davenport was included in the Diocese of New Orleans.
-The first Catholic missionaries arrived in the Iowa area during the early 1830s, under the jurisdiction of the Diocese of St. Louis.
+From the time of the Louisiana Purchase in 1803 down to 1827, present-day Iowa was part of the Diocese of New Orleans.
+With the establishment of the Diocese of St. Louis in 1826, Iowa was transferred from New Orleans.
+The Society of Jesus began sending missionaries around the Mississippi Valley in the early 1830s.
 In 1837, the Vatican erected the Diocese of Dubuque, covering Iowa and adjoining territories.

-St. Anthony's Parish in Davenport was established around 1837 by Dominican missionary Samuel Mazzuchelli.
+St. Anthony's Parish in Davenport was established around 1837 by the Dominican missionary Samuel Mazzuchelli.
 Its church was built in 1838 on land donated by French-Potawatomi entrepreneur Antoine Le Claire.
 The building served as a church, city hall, courthouse, schoolhouse, public forum, and gathering place for the citizens of Davenport.

-In 1839, French missionary Jean-Antoine-Marie Pelamourgues was named the first resident pastor of St. Anthony's.
+In 1839, the French missionary Jean-Antoine-Marie Pelamourgues was named the first resident pastor of St. Anthony's.
 His duties included attending the communities of Muscatine, Burlington, Iowa City, Columbus Junction, DeWitt, Lyons, and Stephenson, Illinois, across the Mississippi River from Davenport.
 Pelamourgues studied to improve his English; when German immigrants began to arrive, he took up that language as well.
-He helped establish the parish of St. Kunigunda in Davenport, where services were held in Latin and German.
-When the German pastor at St. Kunigunda refused to serve the needs of Irish immigrants who settled in the west end, Pelamourgues built St. Mary's two blocks away.

-Bishop John Hennessy, the third bishop of Dubuque, requested that the Vatican divide Iowa into two dioceses, with the new diocese covering the lower half of the state.
-Hennessy suggested locating the see of the new diocese in Des Moines, but the Vatican chose Davenport instead.
+The first Catholic church in Burlington was St. Paul, built by Mazzuchell in 1840.
+In 1841, he constructed a small log church for St. Mary of the Assumption, the first parish in Iowa City.